-Jackson’s Ode to Fancy (1767) can be linked positively to Linley, however, as she was advertised as the sole soprano soloist for its premiere, on 26 November 1767.
-The work is testament to the singer’s developing powers.
-Although in technical terms we might find the two-octave range required for the Ode (b flat – b flat’’) most extraordinary for a girl barely thirteen years old, with the solo soprano demonstrating comfort at both ends of the spectrum, in part Jackson was simply exploiting Linley’s vocal abilities for the purposes of word painting.
+Jackson’s Ode to Fancy (published 1770) is also very likely to have been intended for Linley; she was advertised as the sole soprano soloist for the premiere of Joseph Warton’s Ode to Fancy on 26 November 1767, alongside Jackson’s (now-lost) Lycidas, and while it has been suggested that the setting of Warton’s Ode was by Charles Rousseau Burney (first performed in Worcester at the Three Choirs Festival in 1766), it seems just as plausible that the work was that of the Linley’s long-time friend, William Jackson..
+Whether performed by Linley in 1767 or (probably) by her at a later date, the work suggests a young singer’s developing powers.
+Although in technical terms we might find the two-octave range required for the Ode (b flat – b flat’’) most extraordinary for a teenager, with the solo soprano demonstrating comfort at both ends of the spectrum, Jackson may well have been exploiting Linley’s vocal abilities for the purposes of word painting.
 Lines such as ‘Say in what deep and pathless vale, or on what hoary mountain’s side’ in the recitative ‘O lover of the desart, hail!’ illustrate this function well (Example 1).
-[Insert Example 1 near here] But the emotional impact of the text was of more importance, not only for Linley’s affective power, but also for the idea of a native vocal style, as Jackson made clear in various prefaces.
-To display Linley’s ability to animate the text, it seems, Jackson frequently set affective lines for Linley to a monotone (e.g. on the lines ‘Let us with silent footsteps go, to charnels and the house of woe’, Example 2), thus encouraging the text articulation and expression for which she was known, and also allowing unimpeded appreciation of her tone.
+[Insert Example 1 near here] But the emotional impact of the text was of more importance, not only for the singer’s affective power, but also for the idea of a native vocal style, as Jackson made clear in various prefaces.
+To display the soprano’s ability to animate the text, it seems, Jackson frequently set affective lines for her to a monotone (e.g. on the lines ‘Let us with silent footsteps go, to charnels and the house of woe’, Example 2), thus encouraging the kind of text articulation and expression for which Linley was known, and also allowing unimpeded appreciation of the singer’s tone.
 [Insert Example 2 near here] Such text setting – and such text – is characteristic of the accompanied recitative which Handel increasingly cultivated, and for which his successors (including Jackson) also showed a preference.
-It also contributed to the elegiac vein for which Jackson was best known, and which was apparent in the pieces within the Ode that Jackson assigned to Linley: recitatives and arias expressing pensive solitude and melancholy (whose personifications are, strikingly, both female – a lover and a beggar).
-Given that her singing was also implicitly associated in The Rivals with such a mode, via an overarching characterisation of the female singer’s repertoire as ‘some pretty, melancholy “purling streams” airs’ – that is, airs in the style of Galatea’s longing, pastoral accompagnato in Acis and Galatea – a style seems clearly established.
-That Linley was also assigned the characterisation of mirth in Jackson’s Ode indicates already Charles Burney’s observation that ‘she was possessed of the double power of delighting an audience equally in pathetic strains, and songs of brilliant execution’.
+It also contributed to the elegiac vein for which Jackson was best known, and which was apparent in the pieces within the Ode that Jackson assigned to the soprano soloist: recitatives and arias expressing pensive solitude and melancholy (whose personifications are, strikingly, both female – a lover and a beggar), and an affinity with the natural world.
+Given that Linley’s singing was implicitly associated in The Rivals with such a mode, via an overarching characterisation of the female singer’s repertoire as ‘some pretty, melancholy “purling streams” airs’ – that is, airs in the style of Galatea’s longing, pastoral accompagnato in Acis and Galatea – a style seems clearly established.
+That the soprano was also assigned the characterisation of mirth in Jackson’s Ode again suggests the intended singer was Linley, given Charles Burney’s observation that ‘she was possessed of the double power of delighting an audience equally in pathetic strains, and songs of brilliant execution’.